 Hardwood is obtained from the woods of angiosperm or flowering plants.
 In angiosperm or flowering plants, the seeds are covered by fruits.

 It has two cotyledons in its seeds, and fertilization is through pollination.
-Hardwood has a diplontic life cycle with a double fertilization process as there is an involvement of two fusions.
+Hardwood has a diplontic life cycle with a double fertilization process as two fusions are involved.

 Hardwood transports water in different parts of the tree through transporting elements called vessels and tracheids.

-Hardwood is used to make musical instruments such as violins, harmonium, and piano, manufacturing furniture, sports goods, rifle parts, and gun.
+Hardwood is used to make musical instruments such as violins, harmoniums, and pianos, manufacturing furniture, sports goods, rifle parts, and guns.

 What is Softwood?